Brandon Williams (footballer): Loan to Norwich City

 On 23 August 2021, Williams joined Norwich City on loan for the duration of the 2021–22 season.
 On 28 August, Williams made his debut against Leicester City in a 2–1 loss.

+Loan to Ipswich Town

+On 24 August 2023, Williams joined Ipswich Town on loan for the 2023–24 season.
+On 26 August 2023, Williams made his debut against Leeds United in a 4–3 loss.
+On 30 September 2023, he scored his first goal for Ipswich Town against Huddersfield Town in a 1–1 draw.

+On 5 June 2024, Manchester United announced he would be leaving the club in the summer when his contract expires.

+Hull City

+On 15 August 2025, Williams signed a one-year deal with EFL Championship side Hull City.
+He made his debut for the Tigers on 23 August, coming off the bench to replace Joe Gelhardt in a 3–0 home loss to Blackburn Rovers.

 International career

 On 30 August 2019, Williams received his first England call-up for the under-20 squad ahead of fixtures against the Netherlands and Switzerland.
 He made his debut during the 0–0 draw with the Netherlands at the stadium of Shrewsbury Town on 5 September.

 On 5 October 2020, Williams received his first call-up to the England U21 squad.
 Williams started and made his debut in a 3–3 draw against Andorra U21 on 7 October.

-Controversy

-In October 2020, Williams came under fire on social media for allegedly sending messages to a 15-year-old girl on the video-sharing application TikTok.
-The girl reportedly posted a video to prove he had contacted her.
-Williams and his representatives denied the claims, with Manchester United defending him.